agibralter/ts-resque-delta/README.markdown

 Copyright
 ---------

-Copyright (c) 2011 Aaron Gibralter, and released under an MIT Licence.
+Copyright (c) 2011-2014 Aaron Gibralter and Pat Allan, and released under an MIT Licence.